Visiting Winston-Salem and Our Museum

 - Old Salem Museum and Gardens – history you won’t want to miss

-- Children’s Museum of Winston-Salem – a place where little ones can get out their energy
+- Kaleideum Downtown – a fun children’s museum where little ones can get out their energy

 - Winston-Salem Dash baseball (when in season) – the Class A team of the Chicago White Sox.

-- Revolution Gliding Tours and Triad Eco Adventures – if Segway tours are your thing
+- Triad Eco Adventures – if Segway tours are your thing

-- Milton Rhodes Center for the Arts – with both gallery art and live theatre
+- Milton Rhodes Center for the Arts – for interesting contemporary art exhibits

 - Camel City Carriages – the best way to see Winston-Salem